apache/fury-site/docs/specification/xlang_implementation_guide.md

 Remote schema-version limits belong to the same cold metadata owner path.
 Header cache hits must skip the remaining metadata body and return cached metadata without schema-limit checks, hash revalidation, allocation, or policy work.
+The protocol-defined 52-bit TypeDef/TypeMeta header hash is the unique schema identity.
+When the selected local type already owns the received header, that is a local-schema hit: skip the body and use the local metadata without comparing field arrays or encoded metadata bytes, publishing to the persistent remote cache, or consuming a schema-version count.
+This applies to struct and named enum, ext, and union metadata when those metadata bodies are present.
+The low 12 header bits belong only to the current frame.
+A hit reads its current size and optional extension for bounds and skip but does not validate current reserved or compression flags; low-flag validation belongs to the cold miss.

-On a header miss, keep the handling in one concrete owner path: prove and read the metadata body bytes, validate the body against its header, validate field counts, resolve the type through the existing registration and deserialization-policy checks, compare exact local metadata by original encoded bytes when applicable, check schema-version limits for non-local remote metadata, build the required read state, publish to the persistent metadata cache, and then record the schema count.
+A header miss enters the parse owner: prove and read the metadata body bytes, validate the body against its header, validate field counts, and resolve the type through the existing registration and deserialization-policy checks.
+When no local header was available before parsing, this miss-only path may lazily build local metadata and compare its 52-bit header hash with the validated received hash.
+Hash equality selects local metadata without a byte or field comparison and without consuming a remote schema-version count.
+Otherwise, check schema-version limits, build the required read state, publish to the persistent metadata cache, and then record the schema count.
 Failed or incompatible metadata must not publish to the persistent cache and must not consume schema-version counts.

-Remote metadata whose encoded bytes exactly match the local registered metadata may use the local metadata without consuming the remote schema-version limit, after the existing type and deserialization-policy checks for selecting that local type have run.
-This exact-local bypass is not struct-only; it also applies to named enum, ext, and union metadata when those metadata bodies are present and match the local encoded bytes.
 Pure id-based enum, ext, and typed-union values do not carry TypeDef or TypeMeta bodies and must stay on the normal type-id plus user-type-id path.
-Compatible named enum, ext, and union metadata normally has one version, but it still counts against accepted remote metadata totals when it is sent as shared metadata and does not exactly match local metadata.
-`maxTypeFields` applies only to struct field lists.
+Compatible named enum, ext, and union metadata normally has one version, but it still counts against accepted remote metadata totals when it is sent as shared metadata and is a non-local metadata miss. `maxTypeFields` applies only to struct field lists.

-The exact-local candidate must be derived inside the metadata owner path from the decoded metadata identity: `userTypeId` for id-registered metadata, or `(namespace, typeName)` for name-registered metadata.
-Do not thread extra expected-type parameters through read callers solely for this check.
-This rule applies to every Fory implementation.
-Java and Python may lazy-build the local encoded metadata only after this identity lookup selects a local class and the existing class, registration, and deserialization-policy checks for that class have run.
+The miss-only local candidate must be derived inside the metadata owner from the decoded identity, after the existing class, registration, and policy checks.
+Compare only its 52-bit header hash with the validated received hash.
+Do not retain or compare metadata bytes or fields, thread extra expected-type parameters through callers for revalidation, or add parallel accepted-header state.
+Cache hits never repeat miss-time work.

 When a statically declared compatible named enum, ext, or union field reads shared metadata, the decoded metadata must match the declared type id,